Director of Development

 DESCRIPTION OF DUTIES

-• Develop and execute a plan for securing sponsorships for fundraising events that includes staff and board.
+- Develop and execute a comprehensive plan for fundraising events, including sponsorship strategy and cultivation.

-• Work closely with Finance Administrator to develop revenue projections and track throughout the year.
+- Work closely with the Finance and Operations Administrator to develop revenue projections, establish annual budgets and goals, and monitor progress throughout the year.

-• Communicate accurately, professionally at all times, and in a timely fashion with board members regarding financial reporting, fundraising activity, and other development communication.
+- Communicate accurately, professionally, and in a timely manner with board members regarding fundraising performance, financial reporting, and development-related updates.

 QUALIFICATIONS